joacorapela/ldsForNeuralPopulation/README.md

 2. Create a file describing each model to estimate (e.g., data/viShaft1_modelsSelection.txt)

-3. In a Unix script file (e.g., doAnalyze_MARSS_v1Shaft1.csh) set the variables modelSelection?File and configFilename to the filenames created in 1 and 2, and the variable modelsLogFilename to the name of a file where summary information about each estimated model will be appended
+3. In a Unix script file (e.g., doAnalyze_MARSS_v1Shaft1.csh) set the variables modelSelectionFile and configFilename to the filenames created in 1 and 2, and the variable modelsLogFilename to the name of a file where summary information about each estimated model will be appended

 4. Run the Unix script file (e.g., `./doAnalyze_MARSS_v1Shaft1.csh`)